 To date, Quisitive has acquired five businesses in North America, four in the Global Cloud Solutions segment and one in the Global Payment Solutions segment.
-This has allowed the Corporation to grow sales capabilities, expand geographic presence, incorporate nearshore and offshore development centers, and facilitate expansion of product and services portfolio for its Global Cloud Solutions segment, and add over 7,000 merchants processing over \$4 billion in annual payment processing for its Global Payment Solutions segment.
+This has allowed the Corporation to grow sales capabilities, expand geographic presence, incorporate nearshore and offshore development centers, and facilitate expansion of product and services portfolio for its Global Cloud Solutions segment, and over \$4 billion in annual payment processing for its Global Payment Solutions segment.
 These acquired businesses provide the Corporation with a complementary suite of products and services capabilities, with the ability to cross-sell and connect its global customer base with a broad set cloud services and solutions.